Aeroluna/LunaCoopMod/README.md

 Han & Horner are missing a defensive structure to deal with ground, so why not make it something interesting like the scrapped Ordnance Tower?
 These are very expensive but can defend a large area.
 It's also cool to have a structure that focuses more on Horner's side than Han's.

 - Added autocast to Widow Mine Burrow.
-- Reworked Executioner Missiles to shoot a missile at a nearby enemy that splits into 5 missiles.
+- Reworked Executioner Missiles to shoot a missile at a nearby enemy that then splits into 5 missiles.
-- Fixed a bug where unburrowed Widow Mines showed a range indicator after researching Black Market Launchers (Fun Fact: It didn't even show the correct range).
+- Fixed an issue where unburrowed Widow Mines showed a range indicator after researching Black Market Launchers (Fun Fact: It didn't even show the correct range).
 - Added a visual red light on top after researching Black Market Launchers.

 These changes should make Widow Mines more viable at pushing into enemy bases.
 Autocasting burrow particularly helps when training Widow Mines at the front lines.

-- Fixed a bug where Mag Mines would not play their entire animation when firing.
+- Fixed an issue where Mag Mines would not play their entire animation when firing.

 The animation was too slow and only got around half way through.
 I bet no one would even notice this though.